$\mathbb{Z}_3$ parafermion in the double charge-Kondo model: Abstract

 \section{Abstract}

 Quantum impurity models with frustrated Kondo interactions can support quantum critical points with fractionalized excitations.
-Recent experiments [arXiv:2108.12691] on a circuit containing two coupled metal-semiconductor islands exhibit transport signatures of such a critical point.
+Recent experiments [W. Pouse et al., Nat.
+Phys.
+(2023)] on a circuit containing two coupled metal-semiconductor islands exhibit transport signatures of such a critical point.
 Here we show using bosonization that the double charge-Kondo model describing the device can be mapped in the Toulouse limit to a sine-Gordon model.
 Its Bethe-ansatz solution shows that a $\mathbb{Z}_3$ parafermion emerges at the critical point, characterized by a fractional $\tfrac{1}{2}\ln(3)$ residual entropy, and scattering fractional charges $e/3$.
 We also present full numerical renormalization group calculations for the model and show that the predicted behavior of conductance is consistent with experimental results.